15 Steps to Buying a House in California

 Typical requirements for a conventional loan may include:

-• Typically requires private mortgage insurance (PMI) if the down payment is less than 20%
+• Private mortgage insurance (PMI): If the down payment is less than 20%, PMI typically is required to protect the lender.

 Jumbo loans